 As in previous sessions, the 83-year-old Mubarak was wheeled into the courtroom on a hospital trolley.
 The man who governed Egypt for three decades listened to the defence from a cage reserved for the defendants, alongside him are his two sons who are standing trial on charges of corruption.

 Broadcast live in its early stages, the trial mesmerised millions of Arabs.
+Mubarak is the first Arab leader toppled in a wave of protests to appear in court in person.

 Threat of outrage